 (800) 236-8735

 If you’re someone who doesn’t like spiders, the seemingly sudden appearance of large arachnids around your home’s exterior might set off some panic signals.
-If you’re concerned about any kind of spider presence in or around your home, Wil-Kil Pest Control is here to help.
+If you’re concerned about any kind of spider presence in or around your home, Terminix Wil-Kil Pest Control is here to help.
 Let’s look at orb weaver spiders and determine just how much you should worry about them.

 How do I know it’s an orb weaver spider?